 A tea commonly referred to as a “cardiac tonic” is brewed from Hawthorn tree leaves.
 It is believed to provoke a decrease in blood pressure and therefore helps promote good cardiac health.
 It is not recommended to consume bark tea for more than two weeks before skipping a week and then resuming the treatment again if necessary.

 Nuts from this tree can be consumed and may aid in the treatment of kidney problems.
-Interior bark is used to make poultices to treat stomach ulcers and possibly even cancerous tumors.
+Interior bark is used to make poultices to treat stomach ulcers.
 When mixed with animal grease, hazelnuts can be used as an insect repellent.

 This tree, which is also commonly referred to as a basswood, has edible leaves and flowers.
 The spring leaves can be eaten raw or cooked.
 Flower blossoms from the tree can be brewed into a rather delicious tea that can be consumed either hot or cold.